Registan Square in Samarkand

 Viator and GetYourGuide are the best tour operators

-Rentalcars and Discover cars the best agencies to rent out cars at lowest prices
+Rentalcars and Discover Cars are the best agencies to rent out cars at the lowest prices

 About Samarkand

-The name Samarkand means stone fort or stone town where samar means stone or rock and kand means fort or town.
+Samarkand means stone fort or stone town, samar means stone or rock, and kand means fort or town.
 This name comes from an Eastern Iranian spoken language called Sogdian.

 Did you know that Samarkand shares the same meaning as that of Tashkent, the capital city of Uzbekistan?